the-turing-way/the-turing-way/book/website/reproducible-research/reviewing/reviewing-checklist.md

 - [ ] Which modules generate output?
 - [ ] Are input and output compartmentalized?
-  - [ ] If not, consider making separate modules that manage all input and output, so validation can happen in one place
+  - [ ] If not, consider making separate modules that manage all input and output, so validation can happen in one place.
 - [ ] In which modules is untrusted data present?
-  - [ ] The fewer the better
+  - [ ] The fewer the better.
 - [ ] Is untrusted data compartmentalized?
-  - [ ] Ideally, validate in the input module and pass only validated data to other parts
+  - [ ] Ideally, validate in the input module and pass only validated data to other parts.

 #### Legal